Perennial

 Plant in rich, moist soil with dappled shade.
 Mulch with leaf mold or shredded leaves to retain moisture.
 Most species need consistent moisture — avoid sunny, dry spots.
 Native species like ostrich fern and Christmas fern are the toughest.

-See ferns in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring ferns alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring ferns alongside companion plants.

 Frequently Asked Questions